scutwukai/smartpopup/README.md

 # jQuery compatiblity

-fully tested for 1.6.4. highter version should work in theory.
+fully tested for 1.6.4. higher version should work in theory.

 # version